liveratesfeeds/API/source/index.html.md

 ### Message response tags:

 <aside class="notice">
-  On success, a QuoteResponse(AJ) will be sent back for each symol in the request
+  On success, a QuoteResponse(AJ) will be sent back for each symbol in the request
 </aside>

 Name | Number | Values | Meaning